-Working in partnership since July 2011, the ASA will continue to promote the safe delivery of baby and toddler swimming and believe as World Leading experts – Water Babies have the philosophy, resources and structure to do this, whilst with support from the ASA and IoS continue to develop a world class, industry leading workforce of professional teachers and their career pathway.
+Working in partnership since July 2011, Swim England will continue to promote the safe delivery of baby and toddler swimming and believe as World Leading experts – Water Babies have the philosophy, resources and structure to do this, whilst with support from Swim England and the IoS continue to develop a world class, industry leading workforce of professional teachers and their career pathway.

 We fund medical research into the causes and prevention of miscarriage, premature birth and stillbirth that improves healthcare for mums across the UK.

 We provide an expert led, free information service for parents-to-be about health in pregnancy and includes a telephone helpline service staffed by specially trained midwifes, a comprehensive website and free books promoting health in pregnancy.
 We win awards for our patient information which is widely used in the NHS.